778 · 817 · 0748

 The referral instinct

 I refer regularly.
-I think of this as a clinical ethic, not a limitation.
+I think of this as a clinical ethic and safety practice, not a limitation.

 I will tell you early — not after you have committed to a course of treatment — if I think something is outside my scope or would be better served elsewhere.